abhishek-panda/ML_IN_PYTHON/README.md

 5. Removes the environment "pipenv --rm".
 6. Remove all environment dependencies "pipenv uninstall --all"

+### Jyputer Notebook in VSCode

+1. To create Jyputer notebook in VSCode.
+Install VSCode Python extension, then press Cmd + Shift + P and start type "Create New Blank Jyputer Notebook".

 ## Python tools to learn

 1. Numpy